 The stage inspection is to involve a hazard identification, risk assessment and risk reduction process.
 This process is to be applied to the entire stage, not just spectator locations.

 Consideration throughout the inspection is given to spectator locations - primarily location set-up, prohibited areas and access, as well as competitor safety.
 During this inspection, amendments can be made to the safety plan.

-The safety plan is a working document that should be updated every year according to the experience gained in previous events/seasons.
+The safety dossier is a working document that should be updated every year according to the experience gained in previous events/seasons.

-The overall safety manual (dossier) should consist of the following main elements which will need to be combined in such a way as to maximise distribution without incurring unnecessary printing costs.
+The overall safety dossier should consist of the following main elements which will need to be combined in such a way as to maximise distribution without incurring unnecessary printing costs.
 You may therefore choose to incorporate sections in the most effective way for you event.
-What is critical is that they are included.
+What is critical is that they include.

-A. Safety Plan including:
+A. SAFETY DOSSIER INCLUDING: